tristan00b/typey-doo/README.md

 ### type: `Head<T extends unknown[]>`

-Evaluates to the type of the first element of `T`
+Evaluates to the type of the first element of `T` when `T` is a nonempty tuple, otherwise `undefined`.

 ### type: `Last<T extends unknown[]>`

-Evaluates to the type of the last element of `T`
+Evaluates to the type of the last element of `T` when `T` is a nonempty tuple, otherwise `undefined`.

 ### type: `Tail<T extends unknown[]>`